-So just in conclusion, 10 to 30 year plus, big pictures, key issues, integrates through that continuum to tactical and project planning.
+So just, in conclusion, 10 to 30 year plus, big pictures, key issues, integrate through that continuum to tactical and project planning.

 You need to develop a strategic vision, that’s the hard bit because of politicians and the public can’t do it.
 That’s a bit hard, but it’s around looking those trends and say hey this is what it looks like and then people play with it from there.